OfficeDev/office-js-docs-pr/docs/concepts/duplicate-legacy-metaos-add-ins.md

 After you've created a version of your add-in that uses the unified manifest, you must link the existing add-in and the app built using the unified manifest to ensure users never see two copies of the add-in UI inside of Outlook.
 Use the following steps.

-1. Scroll to the extension object in the "extensions" array.
+1. Open the extension object in the “extensions” array.
-1. Create an "alternatives" array property, if there isn’t one already.
+1. Create an “alternatives” array property, if there isn’t one already.
-1. In the "alternatives" array, create an object that has a "hide" property.
+1. In the “alternatives” array, create an “alternate” object that has a “hide” property.
+1. If the existing add-in is marketed through AppSource, give the “hide” object a “storeOfficeAddin” property.
+Otherwise, skip to step 6.
+1. Give the “storeOfficeAddin” object two properties:

+    - An “officeAddinId” with the GUID of the old add-in as its value.
+    - An “assetId” with the AppSource asset ID as its value.

+    The following is an example:

+    ```json
+    "extensions": [
+        ...
+        {
+            ...
+            "alternates": [
+                ...
+                {
+                    ...
+                    "hide": {
+                        "storeOfficeAddin": {
+                            "officeAddinId": "b5a2794d-4aa5-4023-a84b-c60a3cbd33d4",
+                            "assetId": "WA999999999"
+                        }
+                    }
+                }
+            ]
+        }
+    ]
+    ```

+    > [!NOTE]
+    >
+    > - The asset ID of the add-in in your unified manifest must match with an existing add-in that has been published by your seller account on Partner Center.
+If the asset ID of the add-in that you have linked in your unified manifest does not match an existing offer published by your seller account, the unified manifest submission will fail.
+You will need to update the right add-in asset ID and re-submit the unified manifest.
+    > - An existing add-in can only be hidden by a single unified manifest.
+At this time, you cannot use multiple unified manifests to hide the same add-in.
+If you try to hide an already linked add-in using a different unified manifest, the submission will fail.
+You will need to remove the linking and re-submit the unified manifest.

-1. Give the "hide" object a "storeOfficeAddin" property.
+1. If the old add-in isn't distributed through AppSource, then give the “hide” object a “customOfficeAddin” property.
-1. Give the "storeOfficeAddin" object an "officeAddinId" property with the GUID of the existing add-in as its value.
-The following is an example.
+1. Give the “customOfficeAddin” object an “officeAddinId” property with the GUID of the old add-in as its value.
+The following is an example:

     ```json
     "extensions": [